 - Your climate and environment: If you live in an area that gets heavy rain, make sure your shed has an elevated foundation that drains well.
 If you live in an area that has extreme temperatures, consider insulating your shed to protect both it and what it’s storing during every season.

 - Your local building ordinances and HOA rules: Depending on the size of the shed you want to build, you may need to get a building permit first.
 Your neighborhood HOA may have even more specific rules for outdoor storage buildings.

 - If you plan to build a shed yourself, do you want to build one from scratch or from a shed kit?
-A shed kit may be more expensive than the raw materials needed to build your own shed, but the kits are beginner-friendly and can save you time and labor.
+A shed kit may require more upfront investment for the raw materials needed to build your own shed.
+However, the kits are beginner-friendly and can save you time and labor.